 High school anime can make your school day more entertaining, and can even give you a heavy dose of nostalgia if you've already graduated.
 These popular high school anime can definitely brighten up the school year!

-5. Angel Beats
+6. Angel Beats (2010)

 Angel Beats is only 13 episodes long, but it's worth every minute.
 This unconventional anime is set in a high school full of dead students—only, the students aren't zombies.